 They’re brilliant and driven, but are you going to like working with the people at the organization?
-Ultimately, you spend a ton of time working, and it’s always good to have a BFF coworker or two to make it the home-away-from home you deserve.
+Ultimately, you spend a ton of time working, and work friends make it the home-away-from-home you deserve.

 Look at their profiles online and dare I say ‘stalk’ them in their personal profiles?
 You can find out a lot about your potential coworkers by taking a peek into their personal lives – if their social profiles allow for it.

 5. The potential of rapid & frequent change

 The potential for change is one area that job applicants forget when assessing organizational culture.
 Especially with a startup, you can expect a lot of change because of rapid growth, preparing for an IPO or acquisitions.